Phillip Phillips: 2017–2019: Collateral and acting

-2020–2022: Pandemic Support
+2020–2022: Pandemic support

 On May 3, 2020, Phillips returned to American Idol and opened the Top 10 by performing "Home".
 The episode "On with the Show: Homeward Bound" featured the theme of songs about home.
 The show was broadcast from homes of the participants due to the pandemic health crisis.

 Phillips performed on the Idol alumni ensemble (including Alejandro Aranda, Fantasia, Gabby Barrett, Jordin Sparks, Katharine McPhee, Kellie Pickler, Laine Hardy, Lauren Alaina, Ruben Studdard and Scotty McCreery) for "We Are the World" with Lionel Richie on the season finale on May 17, 2020.

 Phillips performed at pandemic relief efforts for Sendero Together for Texas and for the Phoebe Hospital Foundation to help support frontline medical heroes battling COVID-19 in southwest Georgia.

 On July 17, 2021, Phillips performed "Home" in support of the Project Angel Food telethon.
 The telethon help raise $1M to sustain the expanded service to those in need, preparing and delivering over one million medically tailored meals.

-On April 17, 2022, Phillips returned to the twentieth anniversary of American Idol to perform his new single "Love Like That".
+On April 17, 2022, Phillips returned to the twentieth anniversary of American Idol to perform his single "Love Like That".
 It was also his tenth year anniversary since winning the show.

 In the fall of 2022, Phillips hit the road headlining his Where We Came From Tour with guest American Authors.

-2023: Drift Back
+2023–2025: Drift Back and other works

 Phillips' fourth studio album, Drift Back was released on June 9, 2023.
-It includes the single "Dancing with Your Shadows."
+It includes the single "Dancing with Your Shadows".
 This was his first release as an indie artist and the single charted at number 12 on Hot Adult Contemporary (HAC) radio airplay without the benefit of a record label.
 His second single from the album, "Love Like That" charted at number 12.

 He was invited back to the twenty-first season of American Idol to be a mentor for the contestants during Hollywood week.
 He and Catie Turner headed the songwriting group, which consisted of original songs written and performed by the contestants.

 Phillips performed "Gone, Gone, Gone" at the 2023 National Memorial Day Concert in honor of Gold Star families, which aired on May 28, 2023, on PBS.

-On June 8, 2023, Phillips sang the National Anthem at the third game of the 2023 Stanley Cup Finals.
+On June 8, 2023, Phillips sang the National Anthem at the third game of the 2023 Stanley Cup Final.

 He made his Grand Ole Opry debut on June 14, 2023.

 On November 10, 2023 Phillip Phillips performed at the 2023 Biofreeze USA Pickleball National Championship in Dallas.
 Phillips is an avid fan of the sport who has competed in tournaments.

 In the fall of 2023, he headlined the Drift Back Tour in 23 cities to support his new album.

+2026–present: The Masked Singer, Let's Go Far

+In 2026, Phillips competed in season fourteen of The Masked Singer as "Pugcasso" who resembled a pug colored like the arts of Pablo Picasso.
+He became the runner-up and did an encore of "Home".

+In the Fall of 2026, Phillip Phillips will embark on the 30 city Let's Go Far tour to support his new EP.